enriquedlh97/keyword_category_prediction_api/README.md

 ## List of Languages

-The multilingual model supports the following languages.
+The multilingual BERT model supports the following languages.

 *   Afrikaans
 *   Albanian